 More than two-thirds of U.S. adults and almost one-third of children and adolescents are overweight or obese.
 Obesity is caused by several contributing factors, including poor diet, lack of physical activity, and environmental influences.

 More than two-thirds of U.S. adults and almost one-third of children and adolescents are overweight or obese.
-Obesity is a contributing factor to many health problems, including heart disease, stroke, diabetes, and some types of cancer.
+Obesity is not a condition of personal choice.
+Individuals affected by obesity frequently struggle with not only the health and physical consequences of their disease but also with professional and social consequences including discrimination.
+Obesity is a major public health concern in the United States as it is a contributing factor to many health problems, including heart disease, stroke, diabetes, and some types of cancer.

 Obesity is defined as having excess body fat.
 Body Mass Index (BMI) can be used to screen for weight categories that may lead to health problems, but it is not diagnostic of the body fatness or health of an individual.
 BMI is a person’s weight in kilograms divided by the square of the body height.